safesoftware/fpkg-transformer-template/{{cookiecutter.package_uid}}/help/{{cookiecutter.transformer_name}}.md

 **Note:** If the input feature has an existing value for `fme_rejection_code`, the value will be removed.

-**Rejected Feature Handling:** Ban be set to either terminate the translation or continue running when it encounters a rejected feature.
+**Rejected Feature Handling:** Can be set to either terminate the translation or continue running when it encounters a rejected feature.
 This setting is available both as a default [FME option](https://docs.safe.com/fme/html/FME_Desktop_Documentation/FME_Workbench/Workbench/options_workspace_defaults.htm) and as a [workspace parameter](https://docs.safe.com/fme/html/FME_Desktop_Documentation/FME_Workbench/Workbench/workspace_parameters.htm).